 The brilliantly colourful houses of the Bo-Kaap are walk distance from the Cape Town CBD and definitely a must for a first-timer.
 If you love food (who doesn’t?) try a Bo-Kaap Cooking Tour and learn how to make roti, Cape Malay curry, and samosas.
 You’ll also find fresh and tasty sweet koesisters (similar to a doughnut, but infused with spices and covered in syrup and desiccated coconut) at Rose Corner Cafe.
 Browse local designer wear at Bo-Op and pop by Bo-Kaap Bazaar for great gifts and keepsakes.

 Nature lovers will find heaven on earth at Kirstenbosch, the overwhelmingly green garden on the slopes of the back of Table Mountain.
 Walk the Boomslang Canopy walkway for a brilliant view of the surrounds and stroll through the gardens to get to know the local flora.
-In summer the Kirstenbosch Concerts and Galileo Outdoor Cinema shows are a great way to spend an evening outdoors.

 The view of Table Mountain from Blouberg beach is the most postcard-perfect view in the Mother City.
 A favourite for families, kitesurfers, and surfers, this beach is wonderful for a walk along the coast and fish and chips or ice cream with a view.